 View towards the south-west

 We cycled on.
 The road transitioned from a broken asphalt road to a gravel road.
 In the distance we could see some high peaks, would one of them be the Pico Veleta?
 The road was pretty steep and waved up against the mountain.
 It was still hot at 6 o'clock.
 We rode among the trees.
-About 15 kilometers after the last village we reached a guarded barrier.
+About 15 kilometers after the last village, we reached a guarded barrier.
 There was a map as well.
-According to the map we were going in the right direction.
+According to the map, we were going in the right direction.
 Now we came on a gravel road with loose stones.
-From now on we were also in the national park the Sierra Nevada.
+From then on, we were also in the Sierra Nevada national park.
 There were a few hikers.
-After another hour of climbing we sat down to eat a chocolate bar.
+After another hour of climbing, we sat down to eat a chocolate bar.
 We continued.
-By now we were already above the tree line.
+By now, we were already above the tree line.
 The climbing went well.
-Just passed the trees we found a herd of mountain goats.
+Just passed the trees, we found a herd of mountain goats.
 It wasn't super warm there, on the south side of the mountain.

 The mountain goats